govCMS/lagoon/README.md

 ## Known Issues

-* Currently (Nov 2018), all local projects utilise the same LOCALDEV_URL - we are working to fix that.
 * This repository is still a Work-in-Progress, and may be subject to slight alterations

 ## Requirements and Preliminary Setup